KQED News and The California Report

 But there are some caveats, so let's dive in.

 If you receive health insurance at work, you are likely to continue to do so.
 But even after the health law takes effect Jan.
 1, employers may change plans, premiums, deductibles or other elements of the insurance they offer, just as they can now.

 The Affordable Care Act mandated several changes that benefit people with health insurance.
-No waiting until 2014 for these changes — they're already in effect:
+These changes include:

 - Children can stay on a parent's plan until age 26

 - Your insurance company cannot drop you if you get sick

 - You get free preventive care with no co-pay and no deductible, including many cancer screening tests (although some plans already in effect may be exempt from providing this benefit)